I grew up only knowing about a bad leg and foot, so having an autism diagnosis is the biggest thing that’s happened to me.

 With an autism diagnosis, I now have understanding.
-It is the reason why I struggled, why I would continually start something and not finish it, and why over the years I was labelled as being lazy.
-It is the reason I didn’t understand school and couldn’t learn.
+It is the reason why I struggled, why I would continually start something and give up, and why over the years I was labelled as being lazy.
+It is the reason I didn’t understand school and the reason why I couldn’t learn.

-It also explains why, when I was asked why I wasn’t doing homework, my standard answer was ‘I don’t know what I’m doing.’
-Giving a name to my symptoms for the first time allows me to stand back on myself.
-I am now exonerated from any blame, shame, guilt or wrongdoing.
+It also explains why, when I was asked why I wasn’t doing homework, my standard answer was, ‘I don’t know what I’m doing.’
+Giving a name to my symptoms for the first time allows me to stand back and exonerate myself from any blame, shame, guilt or wrongdoing.

 The consultation in January 2019 confirming I have ASD is now somewhat of a blur.
 For now, my autism diagnosis seems to have reinforced the whole disability thing and how I got to this place.
-It has come too late in the day for me to be told something I should have been told as a child.
-It feels good that I have never chosen to define myself by either condition.
+I feel it has come too late in the day for me to be told something I should have been told as a child.
+It also feels good however, that I have never chosen to define myself by either condition.

-Yes, I have mild cerebral palsy and I have autism, but if I can use what I know about those conditions to understand myself, I will have achieved greatly.
+Yes, I have mild cerebral palsy and I have autism, but if I can use what I know about both conditions to understand myself, and for others to understand me, I will have really achieved something.